-After Decades, men’s Clothing Shop Carroll & Co.
-Is Close
+After Decades, Men’s Clothing Shop Carroll & Co.
+Is Closing

 RETAIL

-After Decades, men’s Clothing Shop Carroll & Co.
-Is Close
+After Decades, Men’s Clothing Shop Carroll & Co.
+Is Closing

 With its distinctive green awning and its green-colored shopping bags, Carroll & Co. was a notable menswear player in Beverly Hills, Calif.